go-delve/delve/Documentation/cli/README.md

 ## on
 Executes a command when a breakpoint is hit.

+	on <breakpoint name or id> <command>
-	on <breakpoint name or id> <command>.
+	on <breakpoint name or id> -edit

-Supported commands: print, stack and goroutine)
+Supported commands: print, stack, goroutine, trace and cond.
+To convert a breakpoint into a tracepoint use:

+	on <breakpoint name or id> trace

+The command 'on <bp> cond <cond-arguments>' is equivalent to 'cond <bp> <cond-arguments>'.

+The command 'on x -edit' can be used to edit the list of commands executes when the breakpoint is hit.

 ## print